AntenehTilaye/istore/README.md

 ## Test Project for job application
 ## About Project

-Istore is a web application that allow users to create an online store, where the user can create and start selling products with in minutes. this product is developed as a Test Project for Software Engineering Position.
-Still it is not finished but in great condition
+Istore is a web application that allow users to create an online store, where the user can create and start selling products with in minutes.

 ## Installation
 - clone this repo